Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Introduction

-It is therefore important to discuss an alternative picture of the structure of a baryon and its corresponding mechanism for stopping that was originally introduced about two decades ago.
-Contrary to the standard assumptions, it was proposed~\cite{Kharzeev:1996sq} that in high-energy collisions the baryon number is traced by a non-perturbative Y-shaped configurations of gluon fields, called the baryon junction~\cite{Rossi:1977cy}, rather than valence quarks.
-Such junctions are the only possible gauge-invariant structure of the baryon wave function, and have been studied in Lattice QCD~\cite{Suganuma:2004zx,Takahashi:2000te}.
-Baryon junctions are flux-tube configurations that contain an infinite number of gluons and typically carry a minuscule fraction of the colliding nucleons' momentum compared to the valence quarks $x_J \ll x_V$, where $x_J$ and $x_V$ are the fraction of momentum carried by the baryon junction and valence quarks, respectively.
+A puzzling feature of ultra-relativistic nucleus-nucleus collisions is the experimental observation of substantial baryon asymmetry in the central rapidity (mid-rapidity) region both at RHIC~\cite{Bearden:2003hx,STAR:2008med,STAR:2017sal} and at LHC energies~\cite{ALICE:2010hjm, ALICEabbas2013mid}.
+Such a phenomenon is striking, as baryon number is strictly conserved, therefore, net-baryon number cannot be created in the system and must come from the colliding target and projectile.
+In the picture of valence quarks carrying baryon quantum number, at sufficiently high energies one expects these valence quarks to pass through each other and end up far from mid-rapidity in the fragmentation regions~\cite{Kharzeev:1996sq,ANDERSSON198331}, seemingly inconsistent with the experimental observations.
+In the alternative picture of baryon junctions tracing the baryon number, these junctions are flux-tube configurations that contain an infinite number of gluons and typically carry a minuscule fraction of the colliding nucleons' momentum compared to the valence quarks $x_J \ll x_V$, where $x_J$ and $x_V$ are the fraction of momentum carried by the baryon junction and valence quarks, respectively.
 Unlike valence quarks, the junctions from a target hadron/nucleus have sufficient time to interact and be stopped by the soft parton field of the projectile in the mid-rapidity region, even in high energy collisions~\cite{Kharzeev:1996sq}.
 While the baryon junction is stopped at a particular rapidity $y$, the valence quarks may be pulled away, producing a $q\bar{q}$ pair in the process, which will populate the region between $y$ and the fragmentation region characterized by beam rapidity $Y_{\rm beam}$.
 The produced baryons are expected to: 1) have low transverse momentum due to the soft partons involved in the process, 2) may have different quark content than the colliding baryons, since junctions are blind to quark flavor, and, 3) will be accompanied by many pions, therefore leading to high multiplicity events.
 However, the most important feature of the baryon-junction stopping process is the characteristic exponential drop of the cross section with the rapidity loss variable ($\sim \exp(-\alpha_J(y-Y_{\rm beam}))$) determined by the Regge intercepts of the baryon junction ($\alpha_J$) (see Ref.~\cite{Kharzeev:1996sq}).